mmadfox/channel/README.md

 # channel
 Channels for subscriptions.
-Used in GQLgen API to forward messages from kafka broker to websocket clients.
+Used in GQLgen(GrpaphQL) and gRPC to forward messages from kafka broker to websocket clients.

 ### Example